harshit-saraswat/100-days-of-code/r1-log.md

 Started working on Opensource Contributions for Hacktober Fest 2020.
 Made my first PR for a python scripts repository.

 ### R1D86
 Continued working on Hacktober Fest Contributions.
-COntributed to 2 more repositories and currently working on the 4th one.
+Contributed to 2 more repositories and currently working on the 4th one.

+### R1D87
+Continued working on Hacktober Fest Contributions.
+Done with all the required contributions, now contributing to more for better reach and learning.